1 What and why?

 Instructions and resources

-Learning R Markdown requires a suitable infrastructure (e.g., the software environment described on our Welcome page here) and a tutorial that introduces its basic commands and workflow.
+Learning R Markdown requires a suitable infrastructure (e.g., the software environment described in the Preparations section of our Welcome page) and a tutorial that introduces its basic commands and workflow.
 As the online resources at https://rmarkdown.rstudio.com are very helpful, there is no need to repeat them here.

 A good idea for learning is to create a new .Rmd document and then work through the sections of the R Markdown Cheatsheet (especially the section “Write with Markdown”).
 Ideally, you should do this now — and try to repeatedly knit an .Rmd input file into an .HTML output file.